daviswr/ZenPacks.daviswr.ZoneMinder/README.md

 * ZoneMinder 1.30.4 or newer
 * ZoneMinder user with View access to most categories
   * Stream category not required
+  * Events recommended but not required
+    * Event-rate graphs will be empty
 * [PythonCollector](https://help.zenoss.com/in/zenpack-catalog/open-source/pythoncollector) ZenPack
 * [ZenPackLib](https://help.zenoss.com/in/zenpack-catalog/open-source/zenpacklib)